Listen to Johnny Copeland on Bluesflac.

 4. Career Outline (Factual Timeline)

-• Began recording professionally in the late 1950s
+• Launched a solo recording career in the late 1980s

-• Maintained an international touring and recording schedule through the 1980s and early 1990s
+• Maintained an active touring and recording schedule through subsequent decades

 5. Discography (AllMusic)